 Last, the Commission implements a series of Grant Workshops annually in multiple regions of the state to inform the public about its processes for obtaining grants.
 Through the Commission's website, Newsletter, and direct emails, the public is invited to attend.
-In FY21 due to the pandemic, Commission staff held ten (10) virtual workshops from October - November 2020 which focused on different regions across the state (see Appendix K).
+In FY23, five (5) topic specific virtual workshops were held plus one Program Director, Krishna Adams, did six (6) in-person workshops and five (5) meetings with organizations throughout West Tennessee to promote the understanding of grants (see Appendix K).
 These meetings are designed for the public to learn about the Commission's grant processes including functions like Title VI.